mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 --- back

-# Acknowledgments
-{:numbered="false"}

-The authors would also like to acknowledge interesting discussions in this problem space with Sarah Gannon, Ines Ramadza and Siddharth Sharma.

 # Example Use Case: Topology Discovery for IPv4-only Radio Unit in the RAN Switched Fronthaul {#usecase}

 In Radio Access Networks (RANs) the Fronthaul is the network segment